-If you don’t switch your gas and electricity, you’ll invariably be moved on to your supplier’s standard variable tariff, which could see you paying much more than you need to for your energy.
-It’s entirely your choice, but if you want to save money on your energy deal, it’s important to make sure that you know when your fixed deal is coming to an end (assuming you’re on one) so you can switch energy in good time without incurring any early exit fees or an increase in your energy spend.
+If you decide against switching, you’ll eventually be moved to your supplier’s standard variable tariff, which could see you paying a lot more for your energy than you need to.
+It’s obviously your choice, but if you want to save money on your energy deal, make sure you know when any fixed deal you might currently be on is coming to an end.
+This ensures you can switch in good time to get the best possible deal without incurring an early exit fee.